packagist/private-packagist-docs/docs/cloud/bitbucket-server-integration-setup.md

 ![Bitbucket Create Application Link](/Resources/public/img/docs/integration-setup/bitbucket-server-02-bitbucket-create-application-link.png)

 After you click the button to continue, enter a name and the content from the "Callback URL / Redirect URL" from the Private Packagist form.
+Select Repositories "Read" as application permission and save the form.

 ![Bitbucket Configure Application Link](/Resources/public/img/docs/integration-setup/bitbucket-server-03-bitbucket-configure-application-link.png)